Teamsters 117 contract

 7.3.
 The Employer agrees to release Shop Stewards for the Union’s annual Shop Steward Seminar, without a loss of pay.
 The Seminar will be conducted on a single day in March of each year, unless mutually agreed otherwise.
 The Union will give thirty (30) calendar days advance notice of the Shop Steward Seminar.
 Time spent attending the Shop Steward Seminar will be credited against the thirty-two (32) hours referenced in 7.2.

 7.4.
 Employees may, at the discretion of the Chief of Police, be granted unpaid time off to participate in employment with the Union on projects or activities of a specified duration, upon request of the Secretary-Treasurer or designee to the Police Chief.
 The request will be submitted in writing at least thirty (30) calendar days in advance and cite the duration of the assignment.
 No more than one (1) employee will be released at any given time.
 At the beginning of the project or activity, upon request by the Employer, the employee will surrender all employer-issued items to the Department.
 Any employee participating in such employment with the Union must submit a Request for Approval of Outside Professional Work for Compensation form in advance of such employment consistent with Administrative Policy Statement (APS) 47.3.
+During the duration of the approved unpaid time off, the employee will use eight hours of vacation time off, compensatory time off, or personal holiday per month to maintain health insurance benefits.

 Article 8 – Employee Files

-8.1.
-Employee Personnel & Department Files.
-For purposes of this Agreement, “department file” shall refer to the employee personnel file maintained by the University of Washington Police Department.
+For purposes of this Agreement, “department file” shall refer to the employee personnel file maintained by the University of Washington Police Department and “official personnel file” refers to the employee’s personnel file maintained by University of Washington Human Resources.
 The employee and/or Union representative may schedule a time to examine the employee’s official personnel file located in the Human Resources Office upon written request of the employee to the Human Resources Representative.
 The employee and/or Union Representative may schedule a time to examine the employee’s department file located in the University of Washington Police Department upon written request to their department manager.
 A representative of HR or management will be present as appropriate.
-The Human Resources Representative or designee (official personnel file) or the department manager (department file) may remove any documents in an employee’s file which were obtained through assurances of any confidentiality to a third party at the time of original appointment.
+Prior to this review, the Human Resources Representative or designee (official personnel file) or the department manager (department file) may remove any documents in an employee’s file which were obtained through assurances of any confidentiality to a third party at the time of original appointment.

 Medical information related to employment will be kept separate from all other employment files and confidential in accordance with state and federal law.
 A record will be retained in the HR personnel file of the names of individuals outside of HR who have reviewed the personnel file who do not have written authorization from the employee, except requests for records in accordance with the Public Records request process.